Through Mazatlan Malecon you will be able to know the beaches and to enjoy wonderful sunsets, spectacular landscapes, and incomparable ocean views.

 What events are happening in Mazatlan?

 To find out what´s going on around town, check out the Event Calendar.
-To receive e-mail updates on special events and activities happening each month in Mazatlán, join Club Playa.
+To receive e-mail updates on special events and activities happening each month in Mazatlán.
 It’s free—and you won’t miss a thing!.
 Also visit Cultura Mazatlan that lists all the cultural events mazatlan offers its tourists

 Where are the American and Canadian consulates located?